Gabbber91/Exercise2/Part1/README.md

 > A mutex functions as a lock.
 When a thread acquires the mutex, it has "ownership" over the resource that the mutex is locking.
 Only when the current thread (that is using the resource and has ownership of the mutex) releases the mutex, another thread can get ownership and access to the resource.
 In contrast a binary semaphore does not protect the resource in the same way the mutex does.
 A binary semaphore is more of a signal that tells other threads that the resource they are waiting for is available

 ### What is a critical section?
-> A critical sections is basically a sequence of atomic operations/actions.
+> A critical sections is a part of the program that accesses a shared variable, protected by a mutex.

 ### What is the difference between race conditions and data races?
- > *Your answer here*
+ > A data race happens when for example two threads try to access the same memory location at the same time, and both of them are not read operations.
+A race condition is a flaw that occurs in the timing or sequences of events that affects the programs correctnes, leading to faulty behaviour.

 ### List some advantages of using message passing over lock-based synchronization primitives.
 > *Your answer here*